tcmxx/CNTKUnityTools/README.md

 4. Done.

 Note that the file Assets/UnityCNTK/Tools/UniversalStyleTransfer/Data/UST_combined.bytes uses Git LFS, be sure you download it correctly (It should be larger than 100MB)

+## Documentation
+Go to [Wiki](https://github.com/tcmxx/CNTKUnityTools/wiki) to see detailed documentaion.